GithubPiet/Speech-Bubbles/README.md

-Hi Welcome to Piet's Speech-Bubbles Code
+Hi Welcome to Piet's Speech-Bubble Plugin

 I'm Jacob (the same dude as in the Youtube: ), and I will help You through this processs step by step